stier-lab/density_dependence_reef_fish_stier_osenberg/README.md

 ## Overview

-This repository contains the full data synthesis and analysis pipeline for a meta-analysis of density-dependent mortality in reef fishes.
-Using digitized data from >30 substudies across tropical coral reefs, we fit nonlinear mortality models to estimate density-independent (α) and density-dependent (β) mortality, examined ecological and phylogenetic drivers of β, and evaluated methodological effects.
+This repository contains the complete data synthesis and analysis pipeline for a global meta-analysis on density-dependent mortality in reef fishes.
+We estimated mortality parameters (α and β) from >30 ecological studies and explored how ecological traits, experimental methods, and phylogenetic history explain variation in density dependence.

 This repository supports the manuscript:

+> **Stier & Osenberg**
-**“Widespread Heterogeneity in Density-Dependent Mortality of Nearshore Fishes”**
+> *Widespread Heterogeneity in Density-Dependent Mortality of Nearshore Fishes*
-Stier & Osenberg, *in review*
+> *Ecology Letters* (in review)

 ---

 ## Repository Structure

 ```
-code/           # All R scripts to load, analyze, and model the data
+code/           # All R scripts for data loading, modeling, and figure generation
-data/           # Raw digitized data, trait and covariate tables, phylogenies, metadata
+data/           # Raw data, phylogenies, covariates, and metadata
-output/         # Final model outputs and compiled estimates of α and β
+output/         # Model outputs, effect sizes, and summary tables
-results/        # Intermediate results, diagnostics, model comparisons
+results/        # Intermediate results, AIC tables, phylogenetic diagnostics
-figures/        # Final visualizations used in the manuscript
+figures/        # Final figures used in the manuscript
+images/         # Supplemental images for README (e.g., reef fish photo)
 ```

 ---